Kamala Harris’ Secret Service agent 'clearly not happy' about VP's Pride walk: Twitter users react

 Any time a president or vice president mingles with the public becomes a challenge for those charged with guarding them – simply because the situation is less under security’s control.

-Much of the Twitter attention was directed at a tall man in sunglasses who was seen behind Harris in photos and videos as she traversed the parade area.
+Much of the Twitter attention was directed at a Secret Service agent near the vice president, a tall man in sunglasses who was seen behind Harris in photos and videos as she traversed the parade area.

 "secret service clearly not happy about protectee going for a walk," lawyer George Conway wrote on Twitter.

-Conway was responding to a video clip that shows Harris addressing a crowd at an intersection as a Secret Service agent scanned the scene around her.
+Conway was responding to a video clip that shows Harris addressing a crowd at an intersection as the Secret Service agent scanned the scene around her.

 KAMALA HARRIS BECOMES FIRST SITTING VP TO JOIN PRIDE MARCH, CALLS FOR PASSAGE OF GOP-OPPOSED EQUALITY ACT

-"this kind of spontaneous public engagement (especially in a crowd that size) is anxiety inducting for the agents," another observed, in response to a video showing Harris and second gentleman Douglas Emhoff surrounded by marchers.
+"this kind of spontaneous public engagement (especially in a crowd that size) is anxiety inducing for the agents," another observed, in response to a video showing Harris and second gentleman Douglas Emhoff surrounded by marchers.
 (Several men around them gave the appearance of being Secret Service agents as they turned their heads left and right while other people marched forward.)

 Others on Twitter made more lighthearted remarks.